Acaruso/boxes-and-arrows/README.md

 ### Building and running locally:

 - Prerequisites:
-    - have npm and node installed locally
+    - have Node.js and npm installed locally

 - To install npm packages:
     - `npm install`